jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W5.md

   - On a **tripod**
   - On the **opposite side** of the Sennheiser microphone
 - Aim the microphone toward the **general Foley action area**
+- Keep **recording levels at a low level or low medium range** to capture both detailed and general sound.
+- Place the microphone on a camera that is closer to the specific element you want to capture in more detail.
   > This mic captures **directional sound with visual reference**.
 It will help your when syncing and reviewing actions later.

 ---